coq-community/dedekind-reals/README.md

 ## Structure of the modules:

+* `MiscLemmas`: various lemmas about rational number
 * `Cut`: definition of Dedekind cuts and several other basic notions
-* `MiscLemmas`: various lemmas about rational number
-* `Arithmetic`: definitions and properties of arithmetical operations
-* `Lipschitz`: definitions and facts about locally Lipschitz functions
+* `Additive`: Additive structure of the reals
+* `Multiplication` : Multiplicative structure of the relas
+* `Order` : The order on the reals
 * `Archimedean`: the proof that the reals satisfy the archimedean property
+* `Completeness`: the reals are Dedekind-complete